 Or convert into a light plane and fly us where we wanted to go.

 When she went backpacking she could carry all the gear and a lot more useful stuff at just the cost of a can of gasoline.

 And so on.
 She thought her condition was ridiculous, but she wasn’t making fun of it.
 She meant it about the motors.
 She wanted a bunch of micro-miniaturized motors for fine control at very high speed.
 She loved her studio when we got it finished, and she wanted to be able to turn out thirty or forty paintings a day.
 There’s so much to see, she said.

 It was the painting that started the rest of it.
-They had finished her studio—we kept her out of sight while they were still working—and was turning out two or three a day.
-With the micro-motors she could go thirty or forty.
+She was turning out two or three a day and figured she could thirty or forty with the micro-motors.

 You can see so much, she says.

-When you don’t have anything invested in the light.
+When you don’t have anything invested in the light, she says.